Words can be quite mighty, can’t they?

-One wrong word could be the trigger to starting a fight with another person.
-If you don’t pay enough attention to how you communicate, you might say something inappropriate without meaning to and cause a confusion an angry outburst or some other effect that you didn’t plan to.
+One wrong word could trigger a fight with another person.
+Depending on the situation If you don’t pay enough attention to how you communicate, you might say something inappropriate without meaning to and cause a confusion an angry outburst or some other effect that you didn’t plan to.

-Communication crises often occur in our daily lives and can cause both minor and major problems, even for the best online marketing company.
-But if they can damage personal relationships, think about how much harm they can do to a whole brand.
+There are numerous crisis communications examples in our daily lives, which can cause both minor and major problems.
+And if they can damage personal relationships, think about how much harm they can do to a whole brand.

-In general, crisis communications refer to technologies, systems, and protocols that enable organizations to communicate effectively when facing a disaster.
+In general, crisis communication refers to technologies, systems, and protocols that enable organizations and brands to communicate effectively when facing a disaster.

 In public relations, crisis communication is explicitly used to protect and defend an individual, company, or organization facing public criticism.
 It’s essential nowadays because news spreads in a flash thanks to the Internet.